Extraterrestrial life: Context

-Initially, after the Big Bang, the universe was too hot to allow life.
-It is estimated that the temperature of the universe was around 10 billion Kelvin at the one-second mark.
-Roughly 15 million years later, it cooled to temperate levels, though the elements of organic life were yet nonexistent.
-The only freely available elements at that point were hydrogen and helium.
-Carbon and oxygen (and later, water) would not appear until 50 million years later, created through stellar fusion.
-At that point, the difficulty for life to appear was not the temperature, but the scarcity of free heavy elements.
-Planetary systems emerged, and the first organic compounds may have formed in the protoplanetary disk of dust grains that would eventually create rocky planets like Earth.
-Although Earth was in a molten state after its birth and may have burned any organics that fell on it, it would have been more receptive once it cooled down.
-Once the right conditions on Earth were met, life started by a chemical process known as abiogenesis.
-Alternatively, life may have formed less frequently, then spread—by meteoroids, for example—between habitable planets in a process called panspermia.
+Using Big Bang models for the timeline of the universe, it was too hot for life for the first 15 million years and the elements of organic life, created through stellar fusion, did not exist for at least 50 million years.
+The first organic compounds may have formed in the protoplanetary disk of dust grains that would eventually create rocky planets like Earth.
+Although Earth was in a molten state after its birth and may have burned any organics that fell on it, it would have been more hospitable as it cooled.
+Once the right conditions were present, life on Earth started by a chemical process known as abiogenesis.

 During most of its stellar evolution, stars combine hydrogen nuclei to make helium nuclei by stellar fusion, and the comparatively lighter weight of helium allows the star to release the extra energy.
 The process continues until the star uses all of its available fuel, with the speed of consumption being related to the size of the star.
 During its last stages, stars start combining helium nuclei to form carbon nuclei.
-The larger stars can further combine carbon nuclei to create oxygen and silicon, oxygen into neon and sulfur, and so on until iron.
+The larger stars can further combine carbon nuclei to create oxygen and silicon, oxygen into neon and sulphur, and so on until iron.
 Ultimately, the star blows much of its content back into the stellar medium, where it would join clouds that would eventually become new generations of stars and planets.
 Many of those materials are the raw components of life on Earth.
-As this process takes place in all the universe, said materials are ubiquitous in the cosmos and not a rarity from the Solar System.
+As this process takes place in all the universe, said materials are ubiquitous in the cosmos and not a rarity unique to the Solar System.